SolaceDev/solace-dev-codelabs/markdown/solace-event-enable-rest/solace-event-enable-rest.md

 Verify cURL still receives a response, but note that you can **also** see the request and reply in the Subscriber window:
 ![alt-text-here](gfx/proxy_tryme2.png)

-Positive
+> aside positive
-: Similarly, you could configure a Java, C, JavaScript, C#, etc. client application using Solace APIs to receive the exact same messages by subscribing to the exact same topics.
+> Similarly, you could configure a Java, C, JavaScript, C#, etc. client application using Solace APIs to receive the exact same messages by subscribing to the exact same topics.

 This shows that you can have an application passively receive **a copy of all REST request-reply traffic** as it moves through the broker, **without impacting the original actors**.
 This functionality could be very useful for logging, diagnostics, or audit.